About

 Where will the article run?

-I write for the Tribune Content Agency (TCA), one of the world’s largest newspaper syndicates.
-Some of the current outlets that subscribe include the Chicago Tribune, Baltimore Sun, Orlando Sentinel, Hartford Courant etc. Please note that this can change in the future.
+I write for the Tribune Content Agency (TCA), one of the world’s largest wire services (e.g Reuters, the Associated Press etc.).
+Some of the 100+ outlets that run my column weekly online include the St. Louis Post-Dispatch, Arizona Daily Star and Montana Standard.
+Web portals like MSN and Yahoo also carry my column.
+Meanwhile, newspapers like the Chicago Tribune, Baltimore Sun, Orlando Sentinel, and Hartford Courant currently run my column exclusively in print only.

 Albany Democrat Herald